TheNathannator/HIDrogen/README.md

 An add-on for the [Unity InputSystem](https://github.com/Unity-Technologies/InputSystem) package that provides proper HID device support on Linux.

+## Notes

+As part of supporting HID devices properly, devices that come from the native backend under the `Linux` and `SDL` interfaces are automatically disabled.
+This is only being mentioned for transparency's sake, there should be little to no consequences to it.

 ## Installing

 ### From the Releases Page